top of page

 Plumbago – Plumbago auriculata

 A low-maintenance shrub with clusters of cool blue flowers.
-Plumbago is a butterfly favorite and will bloom year-round in Miami Landscape Designs.
+Plumbago is a butterfly favorite and will bloom year-round.

 Landscape Designer Miami